Alexander10/coding-beer-sessions/java8-in-action/README.md

 ===========

-Coding beer session for mastering basic Java 8 features ;) Please don't hesitate and learn the basic Java 8 features using Katas form.
+Coding beer session for mastering basic Java 8 features ;)

 # Preconditions
 - IDE with JDK 8 and Maven support